nicolairobles/DAT-NYC-37/lessons/lesson-03/readme.md

 We have to represent categorical variables numerically, but we can't simply code it `0=rural, 1=suburban, 2=urban` because that would imply an **ordered relationship** between suburban and urban.
 Is urban somehow "twice" the suburban category?
 Since an ordered relationship wouldn't make sense, we'll do this by converting our 1 location variable into two new variables: `area_urban` and `area_suburban.`

-> Instructor note: Draw this on the board

 Using the example above, let's draw out how these variables can be represented mathematically without implying an order.
 We can do this with 0s and 1s.